bu-icsg/OpenFHE-ICSG/README.md

           apt-get -y install wget gcc g++ make cmake git vim apt-get -y clean
           mkdir -p usr4
+	  git clone -b eval-add-pke-tests <Repo URL>
   %runscript
           /bin/bash
   ```
   * Run ```singularity build --fakeroot --sandbox openfhe-sandbox-container/ openfhe-sandbox.def ``` to build container
+  * Move/Copy the sandbox container to another folder you want to use it in (Say projectnb/he/<your name>) and delete the folder you made in scratch
   * Run ```singularity shell --writable openfhe-sandbox-container/``` to open container shell

 ## To build project and run code